3 Steps to Fix Candle Wicks That Are Buried or Too Short

 The next step is to dig out the wick.
 The way you do this depends on if the length of the wick is too short (over-trimmed) or if the wick was buried (tilted, bent, or curled into the wax).

 The last step is to light your candle again and reset it’s “memory” by allowing it to evenly melt the entire top layer of wax.

 We do this to even out any marks left behind when we dug out the wick in step 2.
 It also prevents the candle from tunneling the next time you burn it, which can cause your wick to get buried again.

 This can take anywhere from 30 minutes to a few hours, depending on the size of your candle.
 Our general rule of thumb is to let the candle burn for 1 hour for every 1 inch of diameter.

 The Harlem Candle Company makes elegant, handcrafted luxury candles with beautifully unique fragrances inspired by the richness of the Harlem Renaissance.

-As fellow candle aficionados, we hope that you found this article helpful in case you ever need to salvage a buried candle wick.
+As fellow lovers of luxury candles and fine fragrances, we hope that you found this article helpful in case you ever need to salvage a buried wick.

 Choose the ID of the Quiz you want to render (automatic popup):